inverno-io/inverno-mods/inverno-web-server/README.md

                     errorExchange.response().headers(headers -> headers.add(Headers.NAME_WWW_AUTHENTICATE, "basic realm=inverno"));
                     return Mono.just(errorExchange);
                 })
-            // We must apply interceptors to intercept error routes defined by default in the web server module .applyInterceptors();
+            // We must apply interceptors to intercept error routes defined by default in the Web server module .applyInterceptors();
     }
 }
 ```

-After compilation, class `App_web_WebServerContollerConfigurer` aggregating the two configurer beans should have been generated and the corresponding bean wired into the Web server module.
+After compilation, `App_web_server_WebServer` bean aggregating the two configurer beans should have been generated exposing the configured `WebServer` bean into the module.

 Now we can test the application: